JoseRicardoPE/JoseRicardoPE/README.md

 My name is Ricardo, and I am from Bogotá / Colombia.

-⭐ Currently I'm studying at a Bootcamp full-time as a developer web full-stack in Hack Academy (Uruguay).
-⭐ I offer my services as a front-end web developer and get the opportunity to apply my skills and knowledge.
+⭐ I offer my services as a front-end developer and get the opportunity to apply my skills and knowledge.

 ## Skills 🎖️